oneeve8/kobble-data/content/videonarrativehowto.md

 Once you see what you can do with Kobble, you'll wonder how you ever lived without it.
 Check out our videos and tutorials to help you get started, right away!

+### Kobble allows you to organize the way you want to
+Kobble allows you to create various items in a tree data format such as links, file folders, documents and slide presentations.
+Kobble's unique tree data model contains Channels and what we call Tracks - which is simply a collection of these items relating to your projects that you want to keep track of.
+You can create an unlimited number of Channels, Tracks and Items to organize your work.

+### Kobble uses GitHub data storage
+Kobble stores all of your data on [GitHub](https://github.com) in *your personal account*.
+For those already familiar with GitHub, you will love this!
+Perhaps GitHub is new to other users, but you will soon see the benefits of having all your data stored and backed up so easily.
+You will have stress free storage with the security that your data is never lost.
+GitHub is easy to use and keeps everything updated as you edit.
+Your data can be edited, updated and controlled both through your personal GitHub account as well as through your personal Kobble environment.
+GitHub also keeps all of your revisions!

 ## Welcome to Kobble
 Kobble is an amazingly versatile productivity environment that is just what you have been looking for!